cdslaborg/paramonted/generic/2/contributing/development/fortran/index.md

 +   All constants (parameters) are upper-case separated by underscore.
 Example: `FILE_EXT = ".txt"`.

-+   All module names must begin with an uppercase letter and more importantly, must end with the prefix `_mod`.
-Example: `ParaMCMC_mod`.
++   All module names must begin with an uppercase letter and more importantly, must end with the prefix `pm_` standing for the `ParaMonte` library.
+Example: `pm_sampling`.
     **Why?** This helps create multiple different entity names from a single base name.
 For example,
     ```fortran
-    use String_mod, only: String_type
+    use pm_str, only: str_type
-    type(String_type) :: string
+    type(str_type) :: str
     ```

 +   Each module must be stored in a separate source file and the name of the source file must be the same as the module name, unless there is a good justification to do it otherwise.
 This is a strict rule to maintain the integrity of the library source file and the build scripts.

-+   All submodule names must begin with an uppercase letter and more importantly, must end with the prefix `_smod`.
-Example: `Routines_smod`.
++   Modules should almost always contain only generic interfaces to functionalities.

-+   If a module has submodules, the name of the submodule file should follow the module name after `@`.
++   If a module has submodules, the name of the submodule should follow the module name after `@` in the actual file name containing the submodule.
     For example the following submodule,
     ```fortran
-    submodule (Decoration_mod) Routines_smod
+    submodule (pm_display) routines
     ...
-    end submodule Routines_smod
+    end submodule routines
     ```
-    will have to be stored in a source file with the name `Decoration_mod@Routines_smod.f90`.
+    will have to be stored in a source file with the name `pm_display@routines.f90`.

++   Each module should generally associate with only one submodule named `routines` which contains the implementation of the generic interfaces in the parent module.

 +   All type and class names must begin with an uppercase letter and more importantly, must end with the prefix `_type`.
-Example: `ParaMCMC_type`.
+Example: `sampler_type`.
     **Why?** This helps create multiple different entity names from a single base name.
 For example,
     ```fortran
-    use String_mod, only: String_type
+    use pm_str, only: str_type
-    type(String_type) :: string
+    type(str_type) :: str
     ```

 ### Comments